 Smoking on terraces

 Smoking tobacco is allowed on terraces belonging to a catering establishment (in Dutch).
 The terrace must be completely open (outdoors) on at least 1 side (this includes the top side).
 Smoking on terraces in, for instance a shopping mall, is prohibited.

 Herb mixtures intended for smoking, gels for water pipes (without tobacco) and other non-tobacco smoking products are exempt from the smoking prohibition.
 These products do not contain tobacco and may be smoked inside, also in catering establishments.
 If you do not want this in your establishment, you can forbid this.

 Fine in case of violation

-The Netherlands Food and Consumer Product Safety Authority (Nederlandse Voedsel en Warenautorteit, NVWA) performs inspections (in Dutch).
+The Netherlands Food and Consumer Product Safety Authority (Nederlandse Voedsel en Warenautoriteit, NVWA) performs inspections.
 You may not refuse inspectors access.
-An administrative fine (in Dutch) of at least €450 and at most € 4,500 can be imposed when violating the Tobacco Act (such as by breaching the ban on smoking and smoking areas.
+An administrative fine (in Dutch) of at least €450 and at most € 4,500 can be imposed when violating the Tobacco Act (such as by breaching the ban on smoking and smoking areas).